HewlettPackard/kv-assessment-tool/README.md

 ```

+Alternatively to view the search result you can read from the
+mmsearch_pid via the following command: 'cat
+/sys/kernel/mmsearch_pid/mmsearch_pid'

-N.B.: If a kernel thread/process is passed in, the following error is
+If a kernel thread/process is passed in, the following error is
 reported:

 ```
 [ 5399.373518] mmsearch_pid_store: mmsearch pid: 3711